VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 See [Appendix A1.7 Parcel Definitions and Interpretations in Existing State Statute](#a17-parcel-definitions-and-interpretations-in-existing-vermont-statute).

 ## 1.4 Practical Implications

+Vermont municipalities would be expected to continue to aggregate parcels by common ownership and map them as they do currently.
+This aggregate, "contiguous" map layer would continue to be submitted by towns to the Statewide Property Parcel Program overseen by VCGI, and remain adherent to the VT GIS Parcel Data Standard.
+The layer will be renamed from "active" parcels to "administrative" parcels by VCGI.

+Municipalities would also be expected to track and map what are currently called "inactive" parcels, however, these parcels would reflect the updated parcel definition and depict separately sellable pieces of real estate given their best available documentation, and regardless of common ownership.
+Data are to remain adherent to the VT GIS Parcel Data Standard, albeit "inactive" parcels are to be renamed to simply "parcels".
+They are also to continue to be submitted to the State Property Parcel Program overseen by VCGI.
+It is expected that mapping and tracking of these parcels
+Advance notice of these changes will be sent by VCGI to the VT GIS community.

 # Recommendation 2: Reward Digital Parcel Submittal to SoV via Per Parcel Payment
 ## 2.1 Summary